Are you looking for things to do in North Shore Oahu with kids? Keep scrolling to learn how to visit Waimea Valley on Oahu with kids.

 Keep your eyes peeled for beautiful tropical birds.
 At one time, Waimea Valley was owned by the Audobon Society and you could feed the birds that lived in the valley out of birdseed dispensers.
 They would even land on your hands!

-Unfortunately, the dispensers have been removed but there are still plenty of amazing birds hanging out in the park, especially around fruit trees.
-Don’t be surprised if you encounter a peacock on your visit!
+Unfortunately, the dispensers have been removed, but plenty of amazing birds are still hanging out in the park, especially around fruit trees.

 5. Make a Lei Po’o

 They provide little flowers that visitors can use to decorate the crowns.
-Donations are accepted for the crowns, but not required.
+Donations are accepted for the crowns but not required.

 6. Swim at a Waterfall